jloveric/high-order-layers-torch/README.md

 What about instabilities due to steep gradients?
-Seems like you can get around those with various approaches, polynomial refinement is one (start with piecewise linear and than increase the polynomial order after it converges), the lion optimizer helps a lot as well.
+Seems like you can get around those with various approaches, polynomial refinement is one (start with piecewise linear and than increase the polynomial order after it converges), the lion optimizer helps a lot as well, while sophia may be even better since it's second order.

 The biggest issues I've experienced though are that it's slower than dense networks and certain operations can take up more memory which can cause major issues with models that already push the limits of your gpu.
 Now that